Time change for flows and thermodynamic formalism: Countable Markov shifts

 \subsection{The BIP case}

 We say that a countable Markov shift $(\Sigma, \sigma)$, defined by the transition matrix $T=(t_{ij})_{\N\times\N},$ satisfies the \emph{BIP condition} if and only if there exists a finite set $B \subset \N $ such that for every $a \in \N $ there exist $b,b'\in B$ with $t_{b a} t_{a b'}=1.$ For this class of countable Markov shifts, introduced by Sarig \cite{Sar01a}, the thermodynamic formalism is similar to that of sub-shifts of finite type defined on finite alphabets.
-The following theorem summarizes results proven by Sarig in \cite{sar3000} and by Mauldin and Urba\'{n}ski \cite{mu}.
+The following theorem\footnote{ The authors thank Thiago Costa Raszeja for pointing out that $s_{\infty}$ can be zero, by considering for example the full shift and $\varphi(x)=-x_0.$ } summarizes results proven by Sarig in \cite{sar3000} and by Mauldin and Urba\'{n}ski \cite{mu}.

 \begin{theorem} Let $(\Sigma, \sigma)$ be a transitive countable Markov shift satisfying the BIP condition and $\phi: \Sigma \to \R$ a non positive locally H\"older potential.
-Then, there exists $s_{\infty} \in (0, \infty]$ such that pressure function $t \to P_{\sigma}(t\phi)$ has the following properties
+Then, there exists $s_{\infty} \in [0, \infty]$ such that pressure function $t \to P_{\sigma}(t\phi)$ has the following properties

 Moreover, if $t> s_{\infty}$, there exists a unique equilibrium measure for $t \phi$. \end{theorem}

 We classify non positive locally H\"older potentials according to the behaviour of the pressure function $t \mapsto P_{\sigma}(t \phi)$ at $t=s_{\infty}$.